|Program:||Involving local communities in conservation at Area de Conservación Guanacaste, Costa Rica|

 - marine and coastal biology classes, field trips and field courses for the children of Cuajiniquil, a fishing village neighbouring ACG.

-After supporting the parataxonomist program on an annual basis for several years, ICFC changed tack with the creation of an endowment fund to secure four or five parataxonomist positions in perpetuity.
+After supporting the parataxonomist program on an annual basis for several years, ICFC changed tack with the creation of an endowment fund to secure five or six parataxonomist positions in perpetuity.
+With a contribution to the fund of US$500,000 from Blue Moon Fund, we increased that goal to seven parataxonomist positions.

 Actions and ResultsParataxonomist training